Here at Getting Married in Denmark, we’ve created this comprehensive guide to the documents required to get married in Denmark.

 The certificate needs to show your name, date and place of birth, current address, citizenship, and of course, marital status!

 Finally, we’ve left the most complicated-sounding document you may need to get married in Denmark until last!
-That said, this Statement isn’t quite as complicated as it sounds.
+That said, this document isn’t quite as complicated as it sounds.

 If only you or your partner (but not both of you) are a permanent resident or legal citizen of Denmark and the other partner is not an EU citizen either, you will need to make this statement; but otherwise, this document isn’t required.